 Across my literature and writing courses, one thing remains constant: I challenge my students to practice a delicate balancing act between critical and creative thinking.
 Studying the art and craft of literature engages both analytic and imaginative modes of thought.
-I believe that integrating these modes is crucial in order to help students interpret the structures of representation they’ve inherited and imagine their way into a better world.
+I believe that integrating these modes is crucial to helping students interpret the structures of representation they’ve inherited and imagine their way into a better world.

-Comparative Literature (Caribbean, Latin America, and Diaspora)
+Comparative Literature (Caribbean, Latin America, and U.S. Diaspora)

 Creative Writing (Poetry & Nonfiction)